 Get The Simple Facts on These Common Self-Employment Tax Questions

-Taxes for self-employed individuals are far more complex than most people realize.
-Questions concerning deductions and proper procedure undoubtedly arise, especially during the first few years of filing a Schedule C. Here are answers to five common tax questions for those who are self-employed.
+Taxes for self-employed individuals are complex.
+Questions concerning deductions and proper procedure are common particularly during the first few years of filing a Schedule C. Here are answers to common tax questions often posed by the self-employed.

-- Many newly self-employed people – sole proprietors, independent contractors...etc – are surprised at their tax bills at the end of the year because they notice they're paying a lot more in taxes.
-This is because they are required to pay both the employer and employee portion of Social Security and Medicare, which is 15.3% total.
+Many of the newly self-employed – sole proprietors, independent contractors – are surprised at their tax bills at the end of the year because they seem to be paying a lot more in taxes.
+This is because they are required to pay both the employer and employee portion of Social Security and Medicare, which is 15.3 percent in total.

-- Another option, however, is to use Intuit’s widely used software tool, TurboTax.
-It offers a wizard to walk you through both personal and home business tax documents in a simple and non-threatening way.
+Another option, however, is to use Intuit’s software tool, TurboTax.
+The software offers a wizard to walk you through both personal and home business tax documents in a straightforward way.
 Be advised, however, that tax filing software can only help you execute what you think you should do.
-If you are already starting off on a bad foot and not sure about deductions, TurboTax won’t advise you against ethical decisions, flawed tax practices or incorrect filing strategies.
+If you are not sure about deductions, TurboTax will not provide advice on ethical decisions, flawed tax practices, or incorrect filing strategies.

 Do I Need a Federal Employer Tax ID Number (FEIN) for My Home Business?